hackheim/parkenPiDeployment/README.md

 ## Flash the firmware on the raspberry pi to support network boot:

-### If you have a fresh install on your SD card do the following first:
+### If you for some reason need to "bake" a new firmware image, do the following:

+You can edit this script to download whatever firmware version needed.

 - make sure your software is updated: `sudo apt update && sudo apt upgrade`
 - run the following script to create a new firmware image that supports PXE booting: `sh rpimakefirmware.sh`